owickstrom/specifying-and-testing-web-applications/src/slides.md

 ## Idea: Mash it up!

-- Use linear temporal logic (LTL) and learnings from formal methods
+- Combine linear temporal logic (LTL) with an expressive functional language
 - Use it for browser testing
 - Leverage the DOM and introspective capabilities
 - Run as property-based tests

-## Benefits of Quickstrom
+## Goals of Quickstrom

-- Many strenghts of property-based testing
-- But also:
+- Goals:
-    - Focus on specifying and understanding
+  - Tester should focus on specifying and understanding
   - No more `sleep` or `wait`
-    - Safety properties can be "weak"
+  - Specifications can be "weak"
+- Non-goals:
+  - Deterministic testing, shrinking
+  - Support for specific frameworks

 ## How It Works